JnCBrito/Methods/README.md

 # Methods
-The file main.cpp serves to call the files where the two methods are implemented
+The file main.cpp serves to call the files where the two different methods are implemented for a set of European Options.

+For this programs to work, the AADC library from MatLogica will be required.